shawnritchie/cdk-dwh-experiment/README.md

 ###Depolyment instructions
 - Setup you `aws configure` to your account
 - Bootstrap environment using `cdk bootstrap`
+- Deploy the stacks
-- `cdk deploy vpc-stack bastion-stack redshift-stack kinesis-stream-stack kinesis-firehose-stack compute-stack --require-approval never`
+`cdk deploy vpc-stack bastion-stack redshift-stack kinesis-stream-stack kinesis-firehose-stack compute-stack flink-stack --require-approval never`
 - Firehouse logging need to be turned on manually
 - Redshift needs to be enabled publicly manually
 - Redshift Schema needs to be created Manually